Military Mothers: Violence and Perinatal Outcomes

 OVERVIEW OF MILITARY SEXUAL TRAUMA

 Military sexual trauma (MST) is psychological trauma that results from sexual harassment, battery, or assault that occurred while in the military[22].
 MST ranges from offensive or coercive remarks to rape and all types increase the risk for severe sequelae.
 Men and women who experience MST report feeling betrayed by individuals they trusted and the military as an institution[23].
 Betrayal is a particularly salient issue in the military.
 Military culture is unique because soldiers must depend on each other to survive.
-Soldiers are away from normal sources of support, move often, and are subject to a hierarchical command
+Soldiers are away from their normal sources of support, they move often, and are subject to a hierarchical command structure, which limits their access to outside help[24].
+Women who deploy are more likely to report MST[25].
+Military sexual trauma survivors who report their abuse face possible demotion, loss of support and unit cohesion, and unwanted assignments.
+They do not have the option to simply leave and are also at risk for additional violence[1].

-A large retrospective study found that 23% of women veterans (n = 123,417) reported a history of military sexual trauma[26].
+A large retrospective study found that 23% of women veterans (n=123,417) reported a history of military sexual trauma[26].
 All women with a VA primary provider were included in the initial cohort.
 The mean age was 63 for the MST group and 67 in the no MST group, suggesting that MST is not a new problem in the military but one that has only recently come to prominence.

 OUTCOMES

 Military sexual trauma increases the risk of depression, anxiety, and PTSD.
-A study of 2,499 male and female veterans found that all types of military sexual trauma—harassment to assault— increased the severity of PTSD, depression, and suicidality above and beyond the effect of combat exposure.
+A study of 2,499 male and female veterans found that all types of military sexual trauma—harassment to assault—increased the severity of PTSD, depression, and suicidality above and beyond the effect of combat exposure.
 Harassment and assault combined caused more severe symptoms than harassment or assault alone[24].
 A review of 43 studies compared symptoms related to combat exposure vs military sexual trauma to determine whether MST had an effect independent of combat[27].
 Both combat and MST uniquely contributed to PTSD symptoms, but MST was more strongly related to depression and suicidality than combat.
 Combat, on the other hand, was more strongly related to alcohol use and other externalizing symptoms.

-Military sexual trauma also increased the risk for chronic pain in a large, cohort study of female veterans[26].
+Military sexual trauma also increased the risk for chronic pain in a large cohort study of female veterans[26].
 Women who reported MST also reported significantly more chronic pain diagnoses including headaches, chronic pelvic pain, chronic back pain, and fibromyalgia.
-Military sexual trauma also increased the risk of incident hypertension in post-9/11 male and female veterans (N = 788,161)[28].
+Military sexual trauma also increased the risk of incident hypertension in post-9/11 male and female veterans (N=788,161)[28].
 For women, MST resulted in a 20% greater risk, which was higher than it was for men.
 Risk was calculated after controlling for demographics, lifestyle, cardiovascular risk factors, and psychiatric disorders.

 MILITARY SEXUAL TRAUMA IN PREGNANT AND POSTPARTUM WOMEN